kgilmer/XMLObjectIterable/README.md

 [![Release](https://jitpack.io/v/kgilmer/XMLObjectIterable.svg)](https://jitpack.io/#kggilmer/XMLObjectIterable)

-Iterate over POJOs from XML.
+Iterate over POJOs from XML using the XmlPullParser built into Android or supply your own in Java.

 ## Usage Example ##
 ```java